vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

   }
 }
 ```
-`billing` property will return `null` if the address is not saved on the server or just has not been load.
+`billing` property will return `null` if the address is not saved on the server or just has not been loaded.
 In order to save billing details, you could use `save` method:
 ```vue{2,15,24}
 <template>
   <form @submit.prevent="save({ billingDetails: billingForm })">